Vladimir-19/react-boilerplate/README.md

 # Making Your First Edit

-Open src/App.jsx and replace its contents with:
+Open src/App.jsx and add something new!

+### Happy Coding! 💻